GSA/data.gov/CONTRIBUTING.md

 occasional nudging to get it unblocked.

-#### Needs review

-Tasks that are considered done, pending review (code review or some acceptance testing).

-#### Reviewer approved

-Tasks that have been reviewed and is ready to merge to the develop branch.

-#### Merged to develop
+##### Exit criteria

+- Third-party blocker has been removed, the story can move to Sprint backlog or In progress.

+#### Ready for deploy

-Task has been merged to develop and should be applied to the test/dev environments (AWS via terraform) and then staging (BSP development).
+Task has been merged to develop and applied to the sandbox environments (AWS via terraform) and ready to be deployed BSP staging and production environments.

-#### Tested

-Task has been applied to both dev and staging environments and is ready to be pushed to the `master` branch and applied to production (BSP).
+##### Exit criteria

+- Work exists on a release branch.
+- Work has been applied to BSP staging.
+- Work has been applied to BSP production.

 #### Done

 Task has been applied to production and is considered done.

+##### Exit criteria

+- The work is user-visible and announceable at any time.

 ## Managing deployment